-So is a Life Time Fitness membership worth it?
-If you can afford it, a Life Time Fitness membership is worth it.
-It’s expensive, but you’ll have access to high-quality equipment and you can do a variety of strength and cardio workouts there.
+So is a Life Time gym membership worth it?
+A Life Time Fitness membership is worth it if you can afford it.
+It’s expensive, but you’ll have access to high-quality equipment and various strength and cardio workouts.
 It’s also a good place for families because it has a ton of activities for kids.

 In this article, I’ll talk about why Life Time Fitness gyms are superior to other chain gyms.